devenderbhardwaj/restaurant/README.md

 The workspace contains two folders by default, where:
 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies
-- `database description`: the folder to database dump file
+- `database`: the folder to database dump file

 ## Requirements
 - Java Virtual Machine